Cyber & Specialist Operations Command: Joint Operations

 The Chief of Joint Operations (CJO) provides operational command of UK forces assigned to overseas joint and combined operations and provides politically aware military advice to the MOD in order to achieve UK's strategic objectives on operations.
 CJO includes the Permanent Joint Headquarters at Northwood Headquarters in Hertfordshire.
 He is supported by a Chief of Staff (Operations) and a civilian Chief of Staff (Policy and Finance).

 Joint Arms Control Implementation Group

 The Joint Arms Control Implementation Group (JACIG) is the UK's arms control verification agency which is based at RAF Henlow in Bedfordshire.
 JACIG's work is focussed on implementing three main treaties: the Conventional Armed Forces in Europe (CFE) Treaty, the Vienna Document and the Open Skies Treaty.

 Joint Counter-Terrorism Training and Advisory Team

 The Joint Counter-Terrorism Training and Advisory Team (JCTTAT) is based at Risborough Barracks in Kent.

 Commanders

-A list of those who have served as Commander Joint Forces Command (retitled Commander of Strategic Command on 9 December 2019):
+A list of those who have served as Commander Joint Forces Command (retitled Commander of Strategic Command on 9 December 2019 and Commander Cyber & Specialist Operations Command on 1 September 2025):